-- Earlier, we have discussed that UV divergences of the integral are polynomials of the momenta. - Furthermore, we can argue that particle masses in the denominators can be safely ignored for the purposes of UV divergences. - Evidently, the coupling constants will appear as overall prefactors.
+- Earlier, we have discussed that UV divergences of the integral are polynomials of the momenta. - Furthermore, we can argue that particle masses in the denominator P can be safely ignored for the purpose of UV divergences because they are always dominated by the momenta.
+Contributions from the masses therefore originate from Q (or equivalent parts of the integral), and will only appear as polynomials in the final answer. - Evidently, the coupling constants will appear as overall factors.